Harshit-Soni78/The-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp-by-Dr._Angela_Yu/LinkedIn_Posts/LinkedIn_Post_Archive.md

   - Created an interactive game that challenges users to name all 50 U.S. states.
   - Used Pandas to handle user inputs and save data dynamically to a CSV file.

+- 5️⃣ India States Game:
+  - Created an interactive game that challenges users to name all states of India.
+  - Used Pandas to handle user inputs and save data dynamically to a CSV file.

 🔗 Explore the Repository: <https://github.com/Harshit-Soni78/The-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp-by-Dr._Angela_Yu>

 📂 Please visit my GitHub Profile to view my work:- <https://github.com/Harshit-Soni78>